CompOmics/molcraft/docs/tutorials/featurizer_tutorial.rst

 `layers.GraphConv` layer which subsequently propagates information within the molecular graph.

-Below is an example of how to construct a `featurizers.MolGraphFeaturizer` to generate a molecular graph, and then subsequently embed that molecular graph.
+Below is an example of how to construct a `featurizers.MolGraphFeaturizer` to generate a molecular graph, and then subsequently embed that molecular graph via `layers.NodeEmbedding`.

 .. code:: python